lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 was successfully deployed;
 it is now revealing secrets about the early Universe.

 Sometimes I wonder about the motives of those who claim that science is moribund.
-Is it do with political ideology or unrealistic expectations?
+Do they have political aims, or just unrealistic expectations?
 Were they expecting time travel or some sort of warp drive?
 People need to remember that movies are fiction.